MozillaReality/MOZ_text/README.md

 }
 ```

-## Feature support
+## Blender parameters support

 In Blender, the MOZ_text panel under the text properties allows to specify how the text should be rendered in the application.
 Current possible values are `SDF`, `Texture` or `Geometry`.

-Depending on `type`, these Blender text parameters are exported and used in the GLTFLoader:
+Currently only these text parameters are exported:

 ![blender params](/doc/blender_params.jpg)

+Depending on `type`, some parameters are ignored.
+For example, bevel and extrude parameters are only used if text `type` is `geometry`.